 - Similarly, atomic accesses which were included in the recording will occur in the same order during replay, as if they were all protected by a single global lock.
 Note that while this could potentially be a big drag on performance during both replay and recording, many of the hottest atomics (refcounts, GC counters, and so forth) are associated with non-deterministic components and are not recorded.

-Replaying process extensions
+Recording/replaying process extensions

 Managing system resources

-When the replaying process restores a snapshot, the state of any system resources it has open is unchanged.
+When the child process restores a snapshot, the state of any system resources it has open is unchanged.
 Care must be taken to make sure these resources are coherent to the process after the restore completes.
 This is done in the following ways:

 - Locks and condition variables are to some extent system resources, and to avoid problems we make sure each thread is waiting on a consistent variable when saving or restoring a snapshot (see section above).